atauenis/webone/README.md

 The proxy is an adapter between the modern Web and old software.
 It is designed to run on an modern PC in same network with older computers.

 WebOne HTTP Proxy Server is working by default on port 8080 and is compatible even with Netscape Navigator 3.
-Set IP address or hostname of PC with WebOne as HTTP proxy server (or set http://proxyhost:port/auto.pac as Automatic proxy configuration URL) in old browser's settings and begin WWW surfing again.
-There also a local mode (http://proxyhost:port/http://domain/filename.ext) for browsers that cannot work with proxies.
+Set IP address or hostname of PC with WebOne as HTTP/HTTPS/FTP proxy server (or set http://proxyhost:port/auto.pac as Automatic proxy configuration URL) in old browser's settings and begin WWW surfing again.
+There also is alternative mode (http://proxyhost:port/http://domain/filename.ext) for browsers that cannot work with proxies.

 The program's settings are in the __webone.conf__ file (but any other file name can be used too).

 See **[WebOne wiki](https://github.com/atauenis/webone/wiki)** for complete list of features and full documentation.

-## Beta Version Notes
-However the latest stable release is 0.15.3, there's a newer beta version is available.
-See **[README-0.16-BETA.md](https://github.com/atauenis/webone/blob/master/README-0.16-BETA.md)** for details.

 ## Server prerequisites
 Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET 6.0 Runtime are required on server PC.
 See [.NET 6.0 System Requirements](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).